Botswana Family Safari with Teenagers - 10 Days

 Maun

-After packing up camp it's another long travelling day to Maun.
-Maun is the gateway to one of the world's most renowned and complex ecosystems, the Okavango Delta.
-This place is unlike anything in the world – a 16,000 square kilometre maze of wetlands made up of meandering waterways, green islands, lush plains and prolific wildlife.
+Get ready for another long travelling day on the road to Maun, the gateway to one of the world's most renowned and complex ecosystems – the Okavango Delta.
+This 16,000-sq-km maze of wetlands is made up of meandering waterways, green islands, lush plains and prolific wildlife.
 You might see hippos, crocodiles, elephants and big cats.
-But it's not the animals that are the main attraction – it's the extremely diverse ecosystem and atmospheric waterscapes.
-Tonight you'll stay on the outskirts of Maun at a simple campsite with shared facilities and WiFi before heading into the Delta in the morning.
+Tonight, you'll stay at a campsite on the outskirts of Maun.
+Get some rest as camp tonight – tomorrow morning, you’re heading into the Delta for a full day of cruising and exploring.

 Okavango Delta

-Cruise around the waterways by mokoro, a traditional dugout canoe navigated by friendly local 'polers'.
-With some luck, you might spot some of the delta's unusual wildlife and exotic birdlife.
+Cruise around the waterways of the Okavango Delta by mokoro – a traditional dugout canoe navigated by friendly local 'polers'.
+With some luck, you might spot some of the Delta's rare wildlife including hippos, cheetahs, leopards, hyenas, buffalo and an abundance of birdlife (there are more than 560 recorded bird species here!).
 Spend time exploring the maze of lagoons, lakes and streams on foot, led by experienced and knowledgeable guides.
-Tonight you will camp on a remote island in the heart of the wilderness.
-In this far-out spot, facilities are non-existent, so you will dig a bush toilet and go without a shower.
-It's all part of the Okavango experience.
+Tonight, you’ll camp on a remote island in the heart of the Okavango wilderness.
+In this remote spot, facilities aren't available – this means digging a bush toilet and going without a shower (all part of the Okavango experience).
 At night, fall asleep to the humming and buzzing of the African wilderness.

 Okavango Delta

 Wake up early and head out for a sunrise walk.
-Along the way, keep watch for some elephants.
-You might also come across some Cape buffalo, if the timing is right.
+Along the way, keep an eye out for elephants and maybe even some Cape buffalo, if the timing is right.
 These rather noble-looking creatures are more dangerous than they look, and their horns make for a kind of bone shield that's fittingly known as a 'boss'.
-Returning to camp for breakfast, take the rest of the day to relax.
-Alternatively, you might like to take another mokoro trip to soak up more of that delightful river atmosphere.
+Return to camp for breakfast, then enjoy free time for the rest of the day.
+You might like to take the opportunity to relax at camp, or you could take another mokoro trip to soak up more of the delightful river atmosphere.

 Maun